 - 1. Obtain information on the requirements of the chosen clinical site for approaching potential preceptors.
 Determine if the student is allowed to approach the potential preceptor directly or if the contact person is someone other than the preceptor at a particular institution. - 2.
 Once the procedure for approaching a potential preceptor is approved, make an appointment for an interview. - 3.
 Create clinical objectives to present to the preceptor which would accomplish the goals of the practicum.
-The preceptor, student, and faculty may consult with each other to modify the objectives if necessary (see above).
-Present the course syllabus to the preceptor. - 4.
-Provide information regarding clinical contract/affiliation agreements to the course faculty member who will forward them to the Director of Clinical Education and the administrative assistant for affiliation agreements. - 5.
+The preceptor, student, and faculty may consult with each other to modify the objectives if necessary (see above) - 4.
+Provide information regarding clinical contract/affiliation agreements to the course faculty member who will forward them to the Clinical Placement Coordinator and the administrative assistant for affiliation agreements. - 5.
 Establish dates and times for clinical hours with the preceptor and the course instructor - 6.
 Document the clinical hours in a log signed by the preceptor and course faculty - 7.
-Attend periodic conferences with the preceptor and faculty - 8.
-Complete and hand-in and submit to the appropriate computer program (Typhon, E-value) evaluations of the clinical experience.
+Attend periodic conferences with the preceptor and faculty